Lifetime Value Report Walkthrough

 Saving cohorts

-If there are combinations of filters that you plan on applying again in the future, you can save time by saving your customized cohorts with the "Save cohort" button at the bottom of the Filters window.
+If there are combinations of frequently used filters that you plan on applying again, you can save time by saving your customized cohorts with the "Save cohort" button at the bottom of the Filters window.

 To save a cohort: